a-bohush/content_pack_rails/README.md

    -->
 <% end %>
 ```
-or pass content as a second argument:
+or pass content as the second argument:
 ```erb
 <% content_pack 'content-id', 'Your content' %>
 ```

 Unlike `content_for`, by default, `content_pack` will not concatenate content with the same name.
 Multiple calls to `content_pack` with the same content name will result in only the first content being added to the pack.
-If you would like to add additional content on a given name, you should pass an `append: true` option like so:
+If you would like to add additional content on a given name, you should pass the `append: true` option like so:

 ```erb
 <% content_pack 'content-id', 'first content' %>